 - 1.)
 Member must have been enrolled in Photography for 5 (five) or more years OR member must be age 15 -19 and been enrolled in photography for at least two (2) years. - 2.)
 Exhibit will consist of ten (10) 8 x 10 photos showing skill development in one of the following photography areas: Portraiture, Special Effects (not done with computer), Landscape, Photo Journalism, Black and White, Nature/Wildlife or Graphic Design (computer skills with photos).
-Photos may have been created over multiple project years - 3.)
-Photos may be color except if Black and White option is chosen and must be unmounted.
+All photos must be the result of the current 4-H enrollment year. - 3.)
+Photos may be color except if Black and White option is chosen and must be unmounted. - 4.)

-- 4.)
 An information sheet must accompany each photo giving brand and model of camera used to create the photo.
 The settings for focal length, aperture, mode and shutter speed must also be listed. - 5.)
 A one-page summary should accompany the portfolio listing the goal for pursuing this area of photography and what skills were learned while doing so.
 Mentors should be acknowledged.
 Career exploration can also be described. - 6.)
 Exhibit will be presented in a notebook designed for portfolio review with pages for required information from #4 and #5.